-Take advantage of life beyond the classroom and throughout the bustling cultural hub of Boston.
+Take advantage of life beyond the classroom in the bustling cultural hub of Boston.

-As a graduate student at Boston University, you will have additional opportunities to connect with other graduate students across the campus through University-wide organizations, such as the Community Service Center and the Howard Thurman Center.
+As a graduate student at BUSSW, you can also connect with graduate students at other BU schools across the campus through University-wide organizations such as the Community Service Center and the Howard Thurman Center.

 Meet Our Students

 Brookline native Lindquist explores the different facets of working with children, youth, and families.

 Master of Social Work & Master of Public Health, Charles River Campus

 Choudhury explores health care systems and policy.